 Threats

 Although climate change, and a shift in environmental conditions, are generally a threat to the majority of oceanic species, it seems to be having the opposite effect on the sea nettle.
 An overabundance of these jellies has been reported off the coast of Oregon.
-This is believed to be having a negative effect on the fish population as they are feeding on more and more fish as the numbers grow.
-Due to this population growth, it is hard to consider their conservation status as under threat.

-Facts about the Sea Nettle
+6 More Astonishing Facts About Sea Nettle

 - The Pacific and Atlantic sea nettle vary in appearance but are otherwise very similar.